Understanding and Enhancing Queries

 Additional WUME lab publications may also be of interest.

-2001 Excite query logs, the 2001 AltaVista query log, the 2003 NLANR
+2001 Excite query logs, the 2001 AltaVista query log, and the 2003-2007

-IRCACHE query logs, and Google query results for many of the 1999 Excite
+for many of the 1999 Excite

 This material is based upon work supported by the National Science